• Skip to primary navigation

 Iced Oatmeal Cookies

-Need a quick and easy Christmas cookie recipe for the holidays?
-These are perfect for including in gift baskets for friends and family and ideal for school lunches, parties, road trips, family outings, and more!
+So, do you need a quick and easy Christmas cookie recipe for the holidays?
+These cookies and the recipe how to make, are perfect for including in gift baskets for friends and family and ideal for school lunches, parties, road trips, family outings, and more!

 With a variety and depth of flavor, these oatmeal cookies are perfect for any celebration and they are great on their own and can be paired with your favorite ice cream, coffee or hot cocoa!